femfataal/FMP/prototype.md

+## Entry 21/11/2023 - T&R ##

+Okay I think Im starting to get the prot working.
+I'll probably be able to get something working tonight.
+Maybe I can take some clips/pictures tomorrow.
+I'll probably have to argue why I did phone and not laptop...
+Okay I have to get the prompts working okay-ish first, then styling and then start worrying about a web version I suppose.
+Aim of today is to get something that kinda works.
+Start testing tomorrow, do as many test I can this week and then in the meanwhile start worrying about a beautiful fancy final prot.

 ## Entry 10/11/2023 - C&A and T&R ##

 I think I hit jackpot.
 I have it completely begging for it's life.